skip to main content

 JD Wetherspoon reported a 3.7% rise in like-for-like sales in the 14-weeks to November 2, down from 5.1% growth in the previous 12-week period

-The comments underscore the challenges facing Britain's hospitality sector, with even value-focused players like Wertherspoons struggling to draw in customers amid cost-of-living pressures.
+The comments underscore the challenges facing Britain's hospitality sector, with even value-focused players like Wetherspoons struggling to draw in customers amid cost-of-living pressures.

-UK finance minister Rachel Reeves is expected to have to raise billions of pounds in taxes in her November 26 budget to keep control of public finances, despite pledging a year ago that she would not repeat her revenue-raising measures then.
+UK finance minister Rachel Reeves is expected to announce sweeping tax hikes in her November 26 budget to keep control of public finances, likely breaking last year's pledge not to repeat her revenue-raising measures.

-Analysts are particularly wary of Wetherspoons exposure to potential increases in labour costs and gaming machine duties, with staff wages accounting for about 40% of its sales, according to Peel Hunt analysts, and its high-margin gaming machines providing a buffer against other cost pressures.
+Analysts are particularly wary of Wetherspoons' exposure to labour costs and gaming machine duties, with staff wages accounting for about 40% of its sales, according to Peel Hunt analysts, and its high-margin gaming machines providing a buffer against other cost pressures.

 The company, which runs more than 800 pubs in the UK and Ireland, reported a 3.7% rise in like-for-like sales in the 14 weeks to November 2, driven by bar sales and sales from gaming machines.